-New Incoming Transfer Students (U.S. Citizen or Legal Permanent Resident Undergraduate) are eligible for merit awards, as listed on the Transfer Awarding Index.
+New incoming transfer students (U.S. Citizen or Legal Permanent Resident Undergraduate) are eligible for merit awards as follows:

 Students who are Idaho Residents and awarded a Transfer Scholarship may receive their funding through the Kasiska Health Science Scholarship or Laura Moore Cunningham Foundation Scholarship depending on students major, GPA, and available funding.
 Students will be notified by award letter with further instructions.

 Domestic Non-resident transfer students with an average cumulative college GPA of 3.0 and greater are considered for Non-resident Tuition Waivers.
 The awarding of NRTW is dependent on availability.
 Note: Students in oversubscribed programs will not be considered for NRTWs.